-Possible Exposure to BloodBorne Pathogens Release of Liability

-I \\\\\\\ am aware that the Department of Nursing requires participation in patient treatment and clinical procedures during the course of nursing classes.
-I am also aware that as a result of my voluntary participation, I may be exposed to infectious diseases and am participating in the clinical work voluntarily.

-I have been informed by my clinical instructor/preceptor \\\\\\\ that on this date I have been involved in an incident that may have resulted in my being exposed to infectious disease.
-I understand that it is the policy of the Department of Nursing to release me from clinical practicum in order that I have the opportunity to seek medical evaluation of risk status and further treatment.
-It is my decision to refuse to seek medical evaluation for risk status and further treatment.
-By my signature below, I release Jacksonville State University, any of its employees, and the participating agency \\\\\\ from any liability for injury, illness or infection that may be contracted as a result of this incident.

-I am aware that I am responsible for following the agency policies with regards to reporting and documentation of the exposure incident, regardless of my decision to seek medical attention.
-I understand that I am responsible for any future financial expenses resulting from my decision not to seek medical evaluation at this time, or any expenses resulting in the future should I elect to change my mind and seek care in the future.
+Possible Exposure to BloodBorne Pathogens Release of Liability ing the course of nursing cla rtment of Nursing requires participation in patient asses.
+I am also aware that as a result of my volunt ticipating in the clinical work voluntarily. tary incident that may have resulted in my Department of Nursing to release me evaluation of risk status and further treatment.
+By my signature b being exposed to infectious from clinical practicum in creatment.
+It is my decision to elow, I release Jacksonville that on this date I have been involved its disease.
+I understand that it is the policy of the order that I have the opportunity to seek medical orefuse to seek medical evaluation for risk status a State University, any of its employees, and the ty for injury, illness or infection that may be contrained. and exposure incident, regardless of my o ecision to seek medical atte decision not to seek medica es with regards to reporting and documentation of to ention.
+I understand that I am responsible for any fall evaluation at this time, or any expenses resulting future. uture Student's Signature Date Clinical Instructor/Preceptor Date

-Student's Signature

-Clinical Instructor/Preceptor